terrisgit/K-9ModernCppStarter/README.md

 # K-9 Starter Project for Modern C++

+# Introduction

+This is a modern, opinionated, multi-platform, multi-threaded C++11 project that parses JSON files.
+It is intended for educational purposes and as a starting point for new projects.
+Go build something awesome in modern C++!

 # Name

 This project is named K-9 because I was thinking about dogs.

-# Purpose

-This is a modern, opinionated, compliant, multi-platform, multi-threaded C++ project that parses JSON files.
-It is intended for educational purposes and/or as a starting point for new projects.
-Go build something awesome in modern C++!

 # License